nandorojo/moti/docs/docs/api/use-animation-state.md

 Any **dynamic** animations should be used with a component's `animate` prop directly.

-### Yet another caveat
+For most cases, this is fine, but just keep that in mind.
+If you need styles that automatically update based on React's state, use a component's `animate` prop instead of this hook.

+### ...ok, but

-Okay, now that I got those caveats out of the way, I'll clarify: the variant will transition to whatever the variant object is **when you call `transitionTo`**.
-So technically, you can use dynamic variables in this hook.
-However, re-renders will not trigger changes; only calling `transitionTo` will change it.
+Now that I got those warnings out of the way, I'll clarify: technically, you can use dynamic variables in this hook.
+However, only calling `transitionTo` will change the actual style.
+So if you use `dynamic` variables, just know that they won't apply to your styles until you call `transitionTo`.